AMReX-Codes/amrex/Docs/Migration/Migration.md

     info.SetNodal(nodal);  // The default MFInfo is cell-centered.

-`VisMF::Read` function used to only take an empty `MultiFab` built with teh default constructor.
+`VisMF::Read` function used to only take an empty `MultiFab` built with the default constructor.
 The function reads `BoxArray` from disk, builds the `MultiFab` with the `BoxArray` and a `DistributionMapping` possibly from the `DistributionMapping` cache if there is one cached for the same number of boxes, and then read the data from the disk into the `MultiFab`.
-Because the cache is remove, the `Read` has been modified to also take a pre-built `MultiFab`.
-In that case, it is an error if the `MultiFab`'s `BoxArray` does not match the `BoxArray` on the disk.  `VisMF::Read` function is rarely called directly by an application code.
+Because the cache is removed, the `VisMF::Read` function has been modified to also take a pre-built `MultiFab`.
+In that case, it is an error if the `MultiFab`'s `BoxArray` does not match the `BoxArray` on the disk.
+If an empty `MultiFab` is passed into `VisMF::Read`, a **new** `DistributionMapping` will be built, and this maybe not be desired behavior.  `VisMF::Read` function is rarely called directly by an application code.
 But if it is, care must be taken to ensure that `MultiFab`s read from the disk are distributed correctly among processes.